 2. Baked Armadillo Eggs

-Another basic version, baked instead of fried and with plenty of flavor.
+Another basic version, baked instead of fried and with plenty of flavor, with a total time of about half an hour.
 Make sure you spread the "eggs" out on the baking sheet so that each one gets crispy and done on the outside.
+Preheat the oven to 375 degrees F as you prep for a quick and easy snack.
 Get the recipe here.

 3. Grilled Armadillo Eggs

 The BBQ rub on these brings them to another level.
 You don't have to deep fry these bite-sized treats.
 Use your grill to give them an excellent crust and smoky flavor.
 Get the recipe here.

 The only thing that could make armadillo eggs better is to wrap them in bacon, right?
 Get the recipe here.

 5. Texas Armadillo Eggs

 This recipe is a nice twist on the basic version, using goat cheese instead of cream cheese for that smooth, tangy taste.
 Get the recipe here.

 This version is fun because it uses the whole jalapeño instead of a half or quarter.
 Use a large jalapeño for even more spice.
 You can even leave the stem on and it makes a cute handle for the appetizer!
 Get the recipe here.